Terminus07/superscraper/README.md

 # superscraper

-`superscraper` allows you to extract data from the web in JSON format, using the Selenium and Scrapy libraries.
+`superscraper` allows you to extract data from the web in any format, using the Selenium and Scrapy libraries.
 You can either use it as a CLI tool, or as a Python library to generate data on the fly.

 ## Installation